 A-DELTA FIBER PAIN TESTING

-A-DELTA fast pain fibers testing is a non-invasive, painless, quick, easy to perform Neural Scan which can diagnose nerve root involvement
+A-DELTA fast pain fibers testing is a non-invasive, painless, quick, easy to perform Neural Scan which can diagnose nerve root involvement with 95% sensitivity.

 What Are A-DELTA and C fibers?